virtualjensen/push_swap/README.md

 # push_swap

-Sorting algorithm with the least number of moves using a temporary stack in linked list.
+Sorting algorithm with the least number of moves possible using a temporary stack in linked list.